AI-Refiner/refiner-python/README.md

 This will install the required libraries, including spacy, torch, torchvision, beautifulsoup4, json, and yaml.

+## Help
+To  see the available sub-commands run the help option.
+` python cli.py  --help`

 ## Usage
 Once you have installed the dependencies, you can use the Embeddings CLI to convert your data to embeddings.
 Here are the available sub-commands: